October 28th, 2021.

 xMatters uses Standard Contractual Clauses as part of Data Processing Agreements (DPA) as the cross-border transfer mechanism. xMatters also undergoes annual privacy audits conducted by an independent firm to validate compliance with all applicable laws.

-xMatters participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework. xMatters is committed to subjecting all personal data received from European Union (EU) member countries, including the United Kingdom (UK) and Switzerland, respectively, in reliance on each privacy shield framework, to the framework’s applicable principles.
+xMatters participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.
 To learn more about the privacy shield framework, visit the U.S. Department of Commerce’s Privacy Shield List.

-xMatters has further committed to cooperate with EU data protection authorities (DPAs) for EU employees, and the Swiss Federal Data Protection and Information Commissioner for Swiss employees with regard to unresolved privacy shield complaints concerning human resources data transferred from the EU or Switzerland, respectively, in the context of the employment relationship and employee data that it processes in its role as a service provider.
+xMatters has further committed to cooperate with EU data protection authorities (DPAs) and/or the UK Commissioner’s Office and/or the Swiss Federal Data Protection and Information Commissioner with regard to unresolved complaints concerning human resources data of data subjects transferred from the EU, the UK or Switzerland, respectively, in the context of the employment relationship and employee data that it processes in its role as a service provider.

 How We Protect Your Personal Information